battsatac/Domoticz-Zigate-Wiki/en-eng/Plugin-Installation.md

 ## Installation

 Python version 3.5 or higher required &amp; Domoticz version 3.87xx or greater.
-For more information on Python requirements we advice you to go to the [Domoticz Python page](https://www.domoticz.com/wiki/Using_Python_plugins).
+For more information on Python requirements we advise you to go to the [Domoticz Python page](https://www.domoticz.com/wiki/Using_Python_plugins).
-Make sure that to have __python3-dev package__ installed
+Make sure that you have the __python3-dev__ package installed.

 To install:

 1. If you are on a Synology NAS platform
    * [Plugin-Installation on Syno](Plugin-Installation-on-Synology-NAS.md)

-1. Integrated Domoticz and Plugin installation ** In case you start from green field (no Domoticz installed yet) **
+1. Integrated Domoticz and Plugin installation ** In case you start from scratch (no Domoticz installed yet) **
    * Simply go to [Packaging Domoticz for Debian, Ubuntu, Raspbian and Fedora](https://danielpocock.com/domoticz-packaging-debian-ubuntu-raspbian-fedora/)

 1. If you run Fedora on an ARM and you want to use PiZiGate